ng-workshops/2019_06_03_berlin_starter/README.md

 Blog article how you can use the [Jest](https://facebook.github.io/jest/) testing framework with Angular.
 Replaces the karma runner and is much faster.
 Also includes some nice features like [Snapshot Testing](https://facebook.github.io/jest/docs/en/snapshot-testing.html).

 https://www.xfive.co/blog/testing-angular-faster-jest/
+https://github.com/briebug/jest-schematic Schematic that adds all the code necessary for jest and removes karma from the project

 ### Nrwl Extensions for Angular